oracle/oci-ansible-modules/docs/modules/oci_internet_gateway_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                                                         <div>The OCID of the user, on whose behalf, OCI APIs are invoked.
-If not set, then the value of the OCI_USER_OCID environment variable, if any, is used.
+If not set, then the value of the OCI_USER_ID environment variable, if any, is used.
 This option is required if the user is not specified through a configuration file (See <code>config_file_location</code>).
 To get the user&#x27;s OCID, please refer <a href='https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm'>https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm</a>.</div>
                                                                                 </td>
             </tr>
                                 <tr>